 Some majors considered as Fitness Studies include exercise science, physical education, kinesiology, and more.
 These can lead to jobs as a personal trainer, physical education teacher, or exercise instructor.

 These are just some of the quickly growing majors in the United States.
 Other studies that are continuing to grow fast include biological and biomedical sciences, homeland security, law enforcement, recreation, and parks.
-The most popular field overall however continues to be liberal arts and sciences.
-If you’re interested in any of these majors or careers, make sure to talk to your high school guidance counselor or college adviser for more information on courses, work, and the availability of jobs after graduation.
+The most popular field overall, however, continues to be liberal arts and sciences.
+If you’re interested in any of these majors or careers, make sure to talk to your high school guidance counselor or college advisor for more information on courses, work, and the availability of jobs after graduation.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!